Tilak46-R/Global-Terrorism-Database-EDA-project-/README.md

 # Global-Terrorism-Database-EDA-project-
-Introduction : EDA ON GLOBAL TERRORISM DATABASE
+Global Terrorism Database (GTD) Exploratory Data Analysis (EDA) Introduction
+Welcome to the Global Terrorism Database (GTD) Exploratory Data Analysis (EDA) project!
+This repository contains code and documentation for analyzing and exploring the Global Terrorism Database, which is a comprehensive database on terrorist events around the world from 1970 through 2017.

+About the Global Terrorism Database (GTD)
-The Global Terrorism Database (GTD) is an open-source database including information on terrorist attacks around the world from 1970 through 2017.
-The GTD includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period and now includes more than 180,000 attacks.
-The database is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.
+The Global Terrorism Database (GTD) is an open-source database including information on terrorist events around the world.
+It is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), based at the University of Maryland.
+The GTD contains detailed information on over 200,000 terrorist attacks.

-KEY FINDINGS:
-          REGIONWISE ATTACKS,
-          COUNTRY WISE ATTACKS,
-          CASUALTIES,
-          RANSOM AMOUNT,
-          TOP TARGETED INSTITUTIONS,
-          PROPERTY DAMAGED OVER THE YEARS ETC
+Project Overview
+The goal of this project is to perform exploratory data analysis on the GTD to gain insights into patterns and trends in global terrorism over time.
+This includes analyzing various attributes of terrorist attacks such as location, date, attack type, weapons used, casualties, and more.

+Repository Structure
+data/: This directory contains the GTD dataset in CSV format. notebooks/: This directory contains Jupyter notebooks with the exploratory data analysis code.
+README.md: This file provides an overview of the project and instructions for running the code.
+LICENSE: This file contains the license information for this project.
+Getting Started
+To get started with this project, follow these steps:

+Clone this repository to your local machine.
+Install the required dependencies listed in requirements.txt.
+Open the Jupyter notebooks in the notebooks/ directory to explore the data and run the analysis.
+Dependencies
+The following dependencies are required to run the code in this project:

+Python 3.x
+Pandas
+NumPy
+Matplotlib
+Seaborn
+Jupyter Notebook
+You can install the dependencies using pip:

+Copy code
+pip install -r requirements.txt
+Contributing
+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgements
+The Global Terrorism Database (GTD) is maintained by the National Consortium for the Study of Terrorism and Responses to Terrorism (START), based at the University of Maryland.
+This project is inspired by the work of researchers and data scientists who have analyzed and explored the GTD to better understand global terrorism.

 CONCLUSION: